 3. make sure your food is of organic quality

 Good to know: Something also needs to change in terms of economic policy.
-Because at the current time, the healthier and environmentally better option in the supermarket is often the most expensive and available in fewer numbers.
-However, it should be the cheaper and most available option.
+At the moment, the healthier and ecologically better option in the supermarket is often the most expensive and less available.
+However, it should be the cheaper and more widely available option in order to Protect the environment automatically in everyday life.

 4. avoid food waste